2017-usfca-biol-395/KatelynKukar-final-project/Final_Report.md

 | SR1                          |    140|       80|
 | Lentisphaerae                |     70|       40|

-Table 1 looks at the distribution of Phylums throughout the samples tested to see the different types of bacteria represented in the respiratory tract of the calves.
-57.14% more bacteria is seen in affected calves for all Phylums observed.
+Table 1 looks at the distribution of Phyla throughout the samples tested to see the different types of bacteria represented in the respiratory tract of the calves.
+57.14% more bacteria is seen in affected calves for all Phyla observed.

 **Table 2:**